JazminnAira/request_credentials_system/README.md

 # Online Deployment
 ### Recommended Web Host
 The easiest to use web host to deploy the system is [Namecheap](https://www.namecheap.com/) an IT service management company.
+In Namecheap the editing process of the system is same to how to edit the program in the local host.

 ## Authors
 Trisha Eunis N. Elicot